 Earned Income Tax Credit

-Tax Refund Timing for Earned Income Tax Credit and Additional Child Tax Credit Filers
+Refund Timing for Earned Income Tax Credit and Additional Child Tax Credit Filers

-The IRS, tax preparers, and tax software will not have additional information on refund dates, so Where’s My Refund? remains the best way to check the status of a refund.
+The IRS, tax preparers and tax software will not have additional information on refund dates, so Where’s My Refund? remains the best way to check the status of a refund.
 Where’s My Refund? is only updated once daily, usually overnight, so you don’t need to check the status more often.

 Why is my refund being held?

 If you claim the EITC or ACTC on your tax return, the IRS cannot issue your refund before mid-February.
 The law requires the IRS to hold the entire refund — even the portion not associated with the EITC or ACTC.
-Like in previous years, some tax refunds may be held if there are questions about the tax return or if the IRS needs more information.
+Like previous years, some tax refunds may be held if there are questions about the tax return or the IRS needs more information.

 When will I get my refund?